 Planning out your long solo motorcycle trip around Europe in minute details will not only give you that extra dash of confidence but also save you a lot of trouble during your trip.

-Bio: Over the past 10 years, Lucas has been a motorcycle rider.
-He has built up an incredible passion for traveling by motorbike and always wishes to contribute to the motorcyclist community.
+Author Bio: Over the past 10 years, Lucas has been a motorcycle rider.
+He has built up an incredible passion for travelling by motorbike and always wishes to contribute to the motorcyclist community.
 This is the reason why he created Motor Manner, where his passion turned into useful and interesting information for motorcycle lovers.
 Visit his blog to read more articles about motorcycle travelling gear reviews and helpful tips.